amponce/market-intel/outstatic/content/posts/the-energy-update.md

 Good morning/afternoon, everyone!
 Before we jump into THE Energy Update for 7-10-23, I need to address a question that was asked last week.

 The question was, “Why don’t you send out market reports more than just once a week?”.
-The answer to that is – we send out market reports, market related articles, indicative pricing daily.
-We don’t email them, however.
+The answer to that is – we post our market reports, market related articles, and indicative pricing daily.
 We simply post them throughout the day on the following media outlets; on our [rfpes.com](http://rfpes.com) website under the Market Intel tab, on Twitter @RFPEnergySolutions, and on our/my LinkedIn page that can be found under my name @Sean Dookie.

 Also, more and more of you have been submitting requests for proposals using our [RFPES.com](http://RFPES.com) platform.
 We’ve heard back from several of you on what you like and what you want to see improved.
 Thank you for the feedback.
 We would love to hear from more of you.
 Thank you for using the platform and free service.
 And to those who prefer to continue to work directly with one of us (we submit the requests for proposals and monitor the incoming bids for you), let’s keep doing it because we love it.

 Lastly, THANK YOU for being such a big part of RFP ES’ success.
 We’ve come a long way in a very short time and continue to grow, adding more RFP ES partners, adding more energy products for our clients, growing the number of traders/suppliers bidding for your business, bringing you more options, and continuing our goal of bring you the best deals possible for your energy procurement.

-Now....on to THE DRIVING FACTORS
+Now….on to THE DRIVING FACTORS

-**NYMEX **– NYMEX hit 3 ½ month highs 2 weeks ago before mounting a slight downturn.
+\*\*NYMEX \*\*– NYMEX hit 3 ½ month highs 2 weeks ago before mounting a slight downturn.
 The month of June alone saw a 23% price increase in NYMEX pricing.
 Even with last month’s rally, NYMEX prices are down roughly 37% so far in 2023.
 Not bad, huh?

 People go crazy when they receive a “20% off pizza” coupon from a bad pizzeria but then drag their feet when they could buy natgas for nearly 40% less than last year.
 Keep that mindset and you’ll need all the “20% off pizza” coupons you can get your grease-stained hands on.
 We’re down just over $0.10 from one week ago and down roughly $3.60 from one year ago.
 As of last Friday, NYMEX future strips were running, approximately, at the following prices: